osherjacobs/LabWork_Findings/nxc-wmiexec-keepass-detection.md

 **Platform:** Windows Server 2022 Standard Evaluation (WIN-ATTACK.lab2019.local)
 **Attacker:** Kali Linux — nxc (NetExec) v1.x
 **Defender:** ELK SIEM (Kibana 8.19.12), Sysmon, Winlogbeat, Windows Security Auditing
-**Prerequisite:** [Vector 2 writeup](https://github.com/osherjacobs/AD-Lab-Research/blob/main/scheduled-task-persistence-detection.md) — same evasion chain, extended with post-exploitation credential access.
+**Relevant prior reading:** [Vector 2 writeup](https://github.com/osherjacobs/AD-Lab-Research/blob/main/scheduled-task-persistence-detection.md) — same evasion chain, extended with post-exploitation credential access.

 > This is a detection engineering document.
 Payload internals and bypass mechanics are intentionally omitted.
 The focus is on what the telemetry looks like, where detection coverage exists, and where it ends.